UsagiBo/HackeNewsCloneDoc/RAD.md

 - News, news article content and post refer to website’s content
 - API - Application programming interface
 system requests and operations
-- karma – points equal to the sum of upvotes-downvotes on a user’s own content-
+- karma – points equal to the sum of upvotes-downvotes on a user’s own content
+- website’s URL – the address of HNC website, from where it will be accessible from

 	5. References
 [1] Hacker News website: https://news.ycombinator.com/